postsharp/Metalama.Documentation/conceptual/Aspects/advising/implementing-interfaces.md

 ## Step 1.
 Call IAdviceFactory.ImplementInterface

-In your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, call the <xref:Metalama.Framework.Aspects.IAdviceFactory.ImplementInterface*> method.
+In your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, call the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method.

 ## Step 2.
 Add interface members to the aspect class